Players not to sign this season | ExBulletin

 Evander Kane (SJ – ADP 135.2)

-Kane has had an interesting season to say the least as his estranged wife accused him of betting on matches and other Sharks reportedly want him off the team.
+Kane has had an interesting season to say the least, while his estranged wife accused him of betting on games and other Sharks reportedly want him off the team.
 Even if he avoids a suspension for the gambling charge, you’d better pass him on.

 |